ABOUT THE NETWORK VOLLEYBALL CLUB

 All teams practice 2 times a week

-All teams play in the Northern Indiana Power League Tourneys
+All teams play in the local Power League Tourneys

 At Network, the coaches and parents sit down and decide if a travel opportunity makes sense for the team.